vinceAmstoutz/tests-and-quality-tools/README.md

 > A bad test is equivalent to no test

-:warning: unit tests != integration tests != functional tests (end to end tests)
+:warning: unit tests != integration tests != functional tests != end to end tests

 :brain: Intention
 ----------